derekjsnyder/FeatureManagement/README.md

   - Method returning the key name for the feature.
 This corresponds to the key of the feature in the database, or the feature in local storage.
   - Predicate for determining if key is present in feature collection.
 This will always take a collection of values and return a boolean.
   - Factory method that returns either a default value (feature not toggled) or the alternate value based on if the feature is toggled.

-  - Abstract if statements
-  - Functions to handle feature types
-    - Components / strings /etc...

-  - Feature:
-    - Key
-    - Predicate
-    - Builder / Factory
-        - Contains if statement to check for flag

 ### API
 - Azure Table Storage REST API